Bartizan/SharpVision/README.md

 # SharpVision
-SharpVision ported from TurboVision by Andrew Khizniak
+SharpVision ported from TurboVision by Andrew Khizhniak